 Preparing The Soil

-The best spot for potato growing is a sunny patch with fertile, well drained soil.
+The best spot for potatoes is a sunny patch with fertile, well drained soil.
 Frost is the arch enemy of young potato plants, so avoid planting them in a location that is prone to late frosts.

 Potatoes do best in slightly acidic soil, so if your soil is more alkaline, you might want to acidify your soil by adding material such as sulphur.
 If you are not sure what soil pH level you have in your garden, then you get a DIY soil pH test kit to find out.